Chapter 1: Chapter 1

 Sebastian’s own breathing has also become rather unsteady, and his pants are starting to feel uncomfortably tight – and with the way Sam’s pressed up against him, it’s obvious that he’s not the only one struggling with that issue.

 “We, ah, we should probably stop,” Sebastian mumbles against Sam’s neck, because as fantastic as it feels, having Sam rut up against him like this, he’s not actually sure he’s ready to take things to this level yet.
+Not when they’ve only just had their first kiss a few hours ago.

 “Shit, yeah,” Sam groans, and his hips stop moving underneath Sebastian.